OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 - [Office.MailboxEnums.AttachmentStatus](/javascript/api/outlook/office.mailboxenums.attachmentstatus) - Added a new enum that specifies whether an attachment was added to or removed from an item.
 - [Office.MailboxEnums.DelegatePermissions](/javascript/api/outlook/office.mailboxenums.delegatepermissions) - Added a new bit flag enum that specifies the delegate permissions.
 - [Office.MailboxEnums.LocationType](/javascript/api/outlook/office.mailboxenums.locationtype) - Added a new enum that specifies an appointment location's type.
-- [Office.EventType](/javascript/api/office/office.eventtype) - Modified to support AttachmentsChanged and OfficeThemeChanged events through addition of `AttachmentsChanged` and `OfficeThemeChanged` entries respectively.
+- [Office.EventType](/javascript/api/office/office.eventtype) - Modified to support AttachmentsChanged, EnhancedLocationsChanged, and OfficeThemeChanged events through addition of `AttachmentsChanged`, `EnhancedLocationsChanged`, and `OfficeThemeChanged` entries respectively.
 - [SupportsSharedFolders manifest element](../../manifest/supportssharedfolders.md) - Added a child element to the [DesktopFormFactor](../../manifest/desktopformfactor.md) manifest element.
 It defines whether the add-in is available in delegate scenarios.

 ## See also